Sudhanva24/Shell-Hackathon/README.md

 Our initial approach involved using a standard gradient-boosted model, LightGBM, which established a baseline leaderboard score of 78.
-We transitioned from tree-based models to a more advanced architecture: TabPFN (Tabular Prior-Fitted Network) .
-This model was selected for its state-of-the-art performance on small-to-medium tabular datasets without requiring extensive hyperparameter tuning.The Score instantly rose to 88.
+We transitioned from tree-based models to a more advanced architecture: TabPFN (Tabular Prior-Fitted Network).
+This model was selected for its state-of-the-art performance on small-to-medium tabular datasets without requiring extensive hyperparameter tuning.
+The Score instantly rose to 88.
 While solid, this score indicated that the model was not fully capturing the complex interactions within the fluid mixture.
 To address this, we implemented a foundational feature engineering strategy.
-New features were created by multiplying the fraction of each component by its corresponding intrinsic properties.
+New Features were created by multiplying the fraction of each component by its corresponding intrinsic properties.
 - Technique: New Feature = Component_Fraction * Component_Property
 - Impact: This step was highly effective, immediately boosting the score from 88 to 91.
 - Rationale: This confirmed a critical hypothesis: the contribution of a component's property to the final blend is directly proportional to its fraction in the mixture.
 This initial success guided all subsequent modeling efforts toward